ironsheep/P2-vscode-langserv-extension/README.md

 This new release adds runtime detection of compilers and support for switching compilers for a given project.

-Step-by-step, one-time, migration of your environment to v2.3.0 covered in our [Migrate Checklist](Migrate-v230.md) page.
+Step-by-step, one-time, migration of your environment to v2.3.0 is covered in our [Migrate Checklist](Migrate-v230.md) page.
 Please visit this page to adjust your setup for this new version.

 ## Features
 - Full **language server based** support for both P1 (spin/pasm) and P2 (spin2/pasm2) languages